McGraw Hill Financial to buy SNL Financial for $2.23 billion

-McGraw Hill Financial Inc MHFI.N, parent of Standard & Poor's ratings agency, said it would buy data company SNL Financial for about $2.23 billion, and its shares fell nearly 6 percent.
+McGraw Hill Financial Inc MHFI.N, parent of ratings agency the Standard & Poor's, said it would buy data company SNL Financial for about $2.23 billion, and its shares fell nearly 6 percent.

 McGraw Hill, which also reported a higher-than-expected second-quarter profit on Monday, said the deal would strengthen its S&P Capital IQ data analytics unit, particularly in providing information on banking and insurance.